WICG/element-timing/README.md

 ### What information is exposed?

-a PerformanceElementTiming entry has the following relevant attributes:
+A `PerformanceElementTiming` entry has the following attributes:
-* |name|: the initial URL for the resource request.
+* `name`: the initial URL for the resource request.
+* `entryType`: it will always be the string "element".
-* |startTime|: the rendering timestamp.
+* `startTime`: the rendering timestamp.
+* `duration`: it will always be set to 0.
-* |intersectionRect|: the display rectangle of the image within the viewport.
+* `intersectionRect`: the display rectangle of the image within the viewport.
-* |responseEnd|: the timestamp of when the last byte of the resource response was received, same as ResourceTiming's [responseEnd](https://w3c.github.io/resource-timing/#dom-performanceresourcetiming-responseend).
+* `responseEnd`: the timestamp of when the last byte of the resource response was received, same as ResourceTiming's [responseEnd](https://w3c.github.io/resource-timing/#dom-performanceresourcetiming-responseend).
+* `identifier`: the value of the `elementtiming` attribute of the element.
+* `naturalWidth`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) width of the image.
+It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalwidth) for img.
+* `naturalHeight`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) height of the image.
+It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalheight) for img.
+* `id`: the element's ID.
+* `before_user_input`: set to true if the image was rendered before any tap, click, or scroll.
+* `element`: points to the element.
+This will be "null" if the element is [disconnected](https://dom.spec.whatwg.org/#connected).

+Note: for background images, the element is the one being affected by the background image style.

 Sample code: